 That’s it!
 You give me 15 minutes a day, and I will take care of the rest!

-Here are just a few of the areas that you will have confidence in by the end of October:
+Here are just a few of the areas that you will have confidence in by the end of this Challenge:

 You thought it would be less, didn’t you?
 I bet you never imagined you could feel confident in all those areas in just one month, let alone only spending 15 minutes a day on it.